SCIInstitute/ShapeWorks/docs/deep-learning/deep-ssm.md

     * `epochs`: The number of training epochs.
     * `learning_rate`: The learning rate to use in training.
     * `decay_lr`: If true the learning rate should decay during training.
-    * `val_freq`: How often to evaluate the error on the validation set in training (i.e. one means every epoch, two means every ohter, etc.)
+    * `val_freq`: How often to evaluate the error on the validation set in training (i.e., one means every epoch, two means every other, etc.)
 * `fine_tune`: A dictionary with the information about fine tuning.
     * `enabled`: If true the model should be fine tuned after general training.
 If false fine tuning should not be done and the following fine tuning parameters need not be set.
     * `loss`: The loss function to be used in fine tuning.
     * `epochs`: The number of fine tuning epochs.
     * `learning_rate`: The learning rate to use in fine tuning.
     * `decay_lr`: If true the learning rate should decay during fine tuning.
-    * `val_freq`: How often to evaluate the error on the validation set in fine tuning (i.e. one means every epoch, two means every ohter, etc.)
+    * `val_freq`: How often to evaluate the error on the validation set in fine tuning (i.e., one means every epoch, two means every other, etc.)
-* `use_best_model`: If true the model from the spoch which achieved the best validation accuracy is used in testing (essentially the early stopping model).
+* `use_best_model`: If true the model from the epoch which achieved the best validation accuracy is used in testing (essentially the early stopping model).
 If false then the final model after all training epochs is used in testing.

 ### Test DeepSSM